Home

 • Where do waiting times occur?

-Record these points in a process diagram or in a simple list.
+Record these points in a process diagram or a simple list.

 2. Goal definition

-Determine what you want to achieve with digitization:
+Define what you want to achieve with digitalisation:

-• Shorter turnaround times, for example when invoices today take several days to be approved.
+• Shorter throughput times, for example if invoices currently take several days to be approved.

-• Fewer media breaks, for example, when information needs to be transferred from paper to the ERP system.
+• Fewer media breaks, for example if information has to be transferred from paper into the ERP system.

-• Distribution of tasks: Who worked on which task and where is the process currently located?
+• Task distribution: who processed which task when, where is the process currently stuck?

-• Audit security: Digital evidence makes internal and external audits easier.
+• Audit compliance: digital records make internal and external audits easier.

 3. Selection of tools